i-am-bee/bee-agent-framework/README.md

 - 👩‍💻 **Code interpreter**: Run code safely in a sandbox container.
 - 💾 **Memory**: Multiple strategies to optimize token spend.
 - ⏸️ **Serialization** Handle complex agentic workflows and easily pause/resume them without losing state.
-- 🔍 **Traceability**:  Get full visibility of your agent’s inner workings [link to docs page], log all running events and use our MLflow integration to debug performance [link to instructions to setup MLflow].
+- 🔍 **Traceability**: Get full visibility of your agent’s inner workings, log all running events and use our MLflow integration (coming soon) to debug performance.
-- 🎛️ **Production-level** control with caching and error handling [link to docs]
+- 🎛️ **Production-level** control with caching and error handling.
 - 🚧 (Coming soon) **Evaluation**: Run evaluation jobs with your own data source (custom csv or Airtable data).
 - 🚧 (Coming soon) **Model-agnostic support**: Change model providers in 1 line of code without breaking your agent’s functionality.
 - 🚧 (Coming soon) **Chat UI**: Serve your agent to users in a delightful GUI with built-in transparency, explainability, and user controls.